Rodel Fellowships in Public Leadership

 “These men and women represent the very best among the new generation of America’s political leadership,” former Congressman Mickey Edwards, the program’s director, said in announcing the new class.
 “They have each won the notice and praise of their constituents and their colleagues and have shown a dedication to public service that is an encouraging sign in a time of great challenge.
-There are now some 200 Rodel Fellows, at all levels of government, working to ensure that Americans receive thoughtful and responsive leadership.
+There are now nearly 270 Rodel Fellows, at all levels of government, working to ensure that Americans receive thoughtful and responsive leadership.
 We are very proud to have these outstanding leaders join their ranks.”

 Download “Politics of the Future”

 by Congressman Mickey Edwards,